Opel Antara: Americas

-This version was to have maintained the 3500 lb towing capacity of the standard 3.6 litre variant and would have utilised the 2MT70 continuously variable automatic transmission.
-Saturn was also expected to release a plug-in hybrid version of the two mode hybrid platform for the model year of 2010.
+This version was to have maintained the 3500 lb towing capacity of the standard 3.6-litre variant and would have utilised the 2MT70 continuously variable automatic transmission.
+Saturn was also expected to release a plug-in hybrid version of the two-mode-hybrid platform for the model year of 2010.

-This was to have been the first plug in hybrid with the system offered as original equipment.
+This was to have been the first plug-in hybrid with the system offered as original equipment.

-For the model year of 2010, little was changed from the previous year — the most prominent being the deletion of the "Red Line" trim and the slight gain in power output for the four cylinder engine range.
+For the 2010 model year, little was changed from the previous year—the most prominent being the deletion of the "Red Line" trim and the slight gain in power output for the four-cylinder engine range.
 Production of the 2010 model year Vue ceased in 2009, following the closing of the Saturn brand.

 This decision did not affect the assembly of the "Chevrolet Captiva Sport" for Latin and South American markets.
-After Saturn's demise, GM planned to retail the upcoming two mode hybrid Vue as a Buick from the model year of 2011.
-It would have included the 8 kWh lithium-ion battery pack found in Chevrolet Volt.
+After Saturn's demise, GM planned to retail the upcoming two-mode-hybrid Vue as a Buick for the 2011 model year.
+It would have included the 8 kWh lithium-ion battery pack found in the Chevrolet Volt.

-GM subsequently cancelled its production plan of the Buick following negative reception, while concurrently announcing the plug in hybrid powertrain would be transferred to another vehicle during 2011.
+GM subsequently cancelled its production plan of the Buick following negative reception, while concurrently announcing the plug-in hybrid powertrain would be transferred to another vehicle during 2011.

-In the end of 2011, for the model year of 2012, the Mexico built Chevrolet Captiva Sport was imported into the United States for fleet buyers.
-This decision was made to fill the void for compact crossovers as Chevrolet phased out the HHR.
-The model of 2012 was available with a 2.4 litre inline four (LS trim) or 3.0 litre V6 (LT and LTZ), with both engines mated to a six speed automatic transmission.
+In late 2011, for the 2012 model year, the Mexico-built Chevrolet Captiva Sport was imported into the United States for fleet buyers.
+This decision was made to fill the void for fleet buyers as Chevrolet phased out the HHR.
+The Captiva Sport was available with a 2.4-litre inline-four (LS trim) or 3.0-litre V6 (LT and LTZ), with both engines mated to a six-speed automatic transmission.
+LS and LT trims came with front-wheel drive while the LTZ trim came with all-wheel drive.

-All wheel drive is optional on LTZ.
-The V6 and optional all wheel drive were dropped by July 2013.
+For the 2013 model year, the V6 and all-wheel drive were dropped; the only drivetrain option in the United States was the 2.4-litre inline-four with front-wheel drive.

-The Captiva Sport was discontinued in the United States in August 2014, as Chevrolet directed fleet buyers to the Equinox SUV or the new City Express van instead.
+The Captiva Sport was discontinued in the United States in August 2014 after an abbreviated 2015 model year, as Chevrolet directed fleet buyers to the Equinox SUV or the new City Express van instead.
 The Captiva Sport was also discontinued in Mexico around October 2015 after the reintroduction of the Chevrolet Equinox.
-However, the Ramos Arizpe facility continued to assemble it for the other Latin American markets until 2017 when it was replaced by the third generation Equinox.
+Although the Captiva Sport was discontinued in Mexico, the Ramos Arizpe facility continued to assemble it for the other Latin American markets until 2017 when it was replaced by the third-generation Equinox.